Maaarsh/maaarsh.github.io/gameToDo.md

 * If player holds any action button (besides left/right attack) and then clicks to another tab, player character will remain doing the corresponding action until that button is pressed again
   * Should be: Stop all actions and/or pause game (not yet a feature) when player tabs out

+* Player is unable to attack at all after blocking
+  * Should be: Player cannot attack during blocking but can afterward

+* Player can hold down attack key to repeatedly attack
+  * Should be: Player should have to press the attack for each attack